sroui/restaurant-challenge/README.md

 ## Coding guidelines ##
+### Naming conventions:
+- keyToValue for maps
+### TDD
-I have followed TDD to create the code for the restaurant challenge and precisely I have followed the bellow points :
+- I have followed TDD to create the code for the restaurant challenge and precisely I have followed the bellow points :

 * ### Test only one behavior per test ###